-Mark is a Director of nib health funds limited, as well as other nib holdings limited subsidiaries, including World Nomads Group Pty Limited.
-He is also a member of nib holding's Nomination Committee
+Mark is a Director of nib health funds limited, as well as other nib holdings limited subsidiaries.
+He is also a member of nib holding's Nomination Committee.

 As Managing Director, Mark's strategic focus has been to grow and diversify nib's business and with that earnings by leveraging nib's capability, systems and people.
 This has seen nib grow significantly in recent years organically and inorganically, both in existing and new markets.